 Source - Lightning & Surge Technologies

-Equipotential bonding is used to connect incoming water and gas supplies to the switchboard (also known as the fuse box, breaker box, or distribution board).
-It's also done in bathrooms, where all exposed metal (including metal pipes and electrical circuit earth) must be linked together to ensure they are always at the same potential.
+Equipotential bonding connects incoming water and gas supplies to the switchboard (also known as the fuse box, breaker box, or distribution board).
+It’s done in bathrooms, where all exposed metal (including metal pipes and electrical circuit earth) must be linked together to ensure they are always at the same potential.

-Equipotential bonding is the use of a protective bonding conductor to connect all at-risk metallic (conductive) pieces.
-If you touched a malfunctioning dishwasher and then an un-bonded metal tap connected to un-bonded metal pipes in your kitchen, you may become an alternative earth path and receive a potentially fatal electric shock.
+Equipotential bonding is a protective conductor to connect all at-risk metallic (conductive) pieces.
+In case you touched a malfunctioning dishwasher and then an un-bonded metal tap connected to un-bonded metal pipes in your kitchen, you may become an alternative earth path and receive a potentially fatal electric shock.

 The lack of bonding (as well as earthing) would result in a chain reaction in which all metallic items in the kitchen become live.
-It's a frightening scenario which is why earthing and bonding are so critical, and knowing the difference between the two is crucial.
-The purpose of bonding is to limit the magnitude of contact voltages.
+It’s a frightening scenario making earthing and bonding so critical, and knowing the difference between the two is crucial.
+The goal of bonding is to limit the magnitude of contact voltages.

-• Grounding systems: test joint, disconnection, and potential compensation It can be placed in a register box or affixed to the wall directly.
+a) Grounding systems, test joints, disconnection, and potential compensation can be placed in a register box or affixed to the wall directly.

-• A potential difference can occur due to faulty equipment, such as a geezer or water cooler, which increases the potential level of pass current via pipes/faucet to increase.
-By connecting the pipe network to the earthing system, the potential difference can be neutralised allowing earth leakage devices to operate.
+b) A potential difference can occur due to faulty equipment such as a geezer or water cooler, which increases the level of passing current via pipes/faucet.
+The difference can be neutralised by connecting the pipe network to the earthing system, allowing earth leakage devices to operate.

-• Assume that in one industrial shed, the bonding of metal building components (roof and cladding sheet) is not connected to other building components such as pipe racks, pipes, and so on.
-In the event of a lightning strike on a metal roof, the potential difference between the Metal shed and other components within the building that is close to the building envelope will be enormous.
-Sparking between building sheets and other equipment is a possibility in such a situation.
+d) Assume that in one industrial shed, the bonding of metal building components (roof and cladding sheet) does not connect to other building components such as pipe racks, pipes, and so on.
+In the event of a lightning strike on a metal roof, the potential difference between the metal shed and other components within the building close to the building envelope will be enormous.
+Sparking between building sheets and other equipment might happen in such a situation.

-According to IEEE Standard 524a, an equipotential work zone is one in which all equipment is coupled by jumpers or grounding devices, resulting in an acceptable potential difference between all areas of the zone in the worst-case scenario.
+According to IEEE Standard 524a, an equipotential work zone is one in which all equipment is coupled by jumpers or grounding devices, resulting in an acceptable potential difference between all areas of the zone.

 • Copper bar and connecting terminals in the Cu/Zn alloy.